no00ne/CS305-2025Spring-FinalProject/README.md

 ### Part 4: Sending Messages Processing

 To simulate the process of sending messages (e.g., transactions and blocks), all sending messages must be put into an outbox queue and sent one by one.
-The procedure of sending messages is as follows:
+The procedure for sending messages is as follows:

 * When sending a message, add the message to the outbox queue.
 * Read a message from the queue based on their priorities.
 * If the message destination is a non-NATed peer, send the message to the destination directly.
 * If the message destination is a NATed peer, find the best relaying peer and send the message to the relaying peer.

 --------